Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

 Your ‘microbiome’ is more important to your health than you might think.
-The human body is home to trillions of microorganisms which live symbiotically with us, helping digest our food, as well as mediating the immune system and hormones released into our body.
+The human body is home to literally trillions of microorganisms that live symbiotically with you, helping digest your food, as well as mediating the immune system and hormones released in your body.

-Hair loss and other hair problems can be caused by many different things and affect both men and women.
-It can be caused by mineral and vitamin deficiencies, stress, hormones, or even autoimmune diseases where the immune system attacks the hair follicles and causes excessive inflammation and slowing the growth of hair.
+Hair loss can be caused by many different things including mineral and vitamin deficiencies, stress, surgery, hormones, and even autoimmune conditions where the immune system attacks the hair follicles and causes excessive inflammation.

 Hair loss is usually a symptom of something else going on and not a serious concern by itself.
 However, losing hair can have a huge emotional impact on the person who is experiencing it.